Network Science PhD Program

 • Resume

-* The application fee for both domestic and international students is $95.
-After completing the on-line application, directions will be provided for the payment. *If this is a financial burden, on a case by case basis, we will offer application fee waivers.
+* The application fee for both domestic and international students is $100.
+After completing the on-line application, directions will be provided for the payment.
+If this is a financial burden, application fee waivers can be offered on a case by case basis.
+To officially request an application fee waiver, please email the College of Social Sciences and Humanities at

-**The statement of interest (SOI) should include a description of your interest in the program and your career goals Your essay should demonstrate knowledge about the program, and of the types of research carried out by Network Science Institute faculty, and how you and your interests fit with that.
+**The statement of purpose (SOP) should include a description of your interest in the program and your career goals.
+Your essay should demonstrate knowledge about the program, and of the types of research carried out by Network Science Institute faculty, and how you and your interests fit with that.
 It should also include the ways in which your experiences and/or coursework have influenced your development, interest, and your potential as a scholar.

 Applicants should indicate interest in one of the network science institute faculty and/or core research areas as part of their application.
 Faculty research, lab groups, and recent publications can be found within the Institute website